This post is also available in: Spanish

 DB Schenker Peru provides global shippers with a single point of contact for their end-to-end supply chain operations.

 Known for having a stable democratic political system, numerous natural resources, an expanding middle class, and a commitment to free trade, Peru has posted the highest growth rate—and lowest inflation rate—in Latin America over the last decade.
 These favorable conditions have created opportunities for shippers that want to do business in the country.

 Like most countries, Peru also has strict rules that global shippers must follow when importing goods into the country or exporting shipments to other areas of the world.
-For imports, shippers pay depending on what products are being shipped, and to add complexity, there are several Foreign Trade Agreements that need to be taken into consideration that can reduce ad valorem duties.
+To add complexity, there are several Foreign Trade Agreements that need to be taken into consideration that can reduce ad valorem duties.
 Roughly 93% of imports into Peru are also subject to an 18% value added tax (VAT), as are domestically produced goods.
 In addition, an excise tax (ISC) is applied to certain products such as tobacco and alcoholic beverages.

 These and other requirements can create challenges for global shippers that are trading in Peru, where DB Schenker has been offering a one-stop, consolidated customs approach for the last two years.